NoCompromises/laravel-project-standard/README.md

 ### Production

 * Forge for server provisioning, generally on AWS
-* Envoyer for deployment, triggered from Github CI on success for `develop` and `main`
+* Envoyer for deployment, triggered from GitHub CI on success for `develop` and `main`
-* ChecklyHQ for uptime monitoring
+* Sentry for exception reporting and APM